ConsciousHacker/GreatSCT/ROADMAP.md

 ## TODO
 - [x] Fix CLI generation
-- [ ] Modify setup script to support all the Linux distributions
+- [ ] Modify setup script to support all the Linux distributions - Not enough time for 1.0, aim for next minor revision
-- [ ] Make C# imports more dynamic
+- [ ] Make C# imports more dynamic - Not enough time for 1.0, aim for next minor revision
-- [ ] Add Process based sandbox evasion for all payloads
+- [ ] Add Process based sandbox evasion for all payloads - Not enough time for 1.0, aim for next minor revision